CALL NOW FOR A FREE CONSULTATION:888-407-2955

 In some circumstances, Neale & Fhima may be able to negotiate an additional option called a “cash and keep.”
 This would allow you to retain possession of the EV and receive a cash payment to compensate for the defect.

 If you’re frustrated because you’ve purchased or leased a lemon electric vehicle, take action!
 The California lemon law may provide a legal remedy.
-The lemon law attorneys at Neale & Fhima consistently win these cases, helping clients secure a replacement vehicle or complete a lemon law buyback.
-Don’t get stuck with a lemon.
+The lemon law attorneys at Neale & Fhima consistently win cases, helping clients secure a replacement vehicle or complete a lemon law buyback.
+We know there are a lot of lemon law attorneys to choose from, but few have the decades of experience and winning track record that Neale & Fhima does.
+We treat our clients like family, and we’ll fight hard to get the justice you deserve.
 Call Neale & Fhima today at 888-407-2955 to find out how we can help.
 The initial phone call is free.